darklife/darkriscv/README.md

 https://github.com/cliffordwolf/picorv32

-When I have some time, I will try create a more well organized support in order to easily test both the *darkriscv* and *picorv32* in the same cache, memory and IO sub-systems, in order to make possible select the core according to the desired features, for example, use the *darkriscv* for more performance or *picorv32* for more features.
+When I have some time, I will try create a more well organized support in order to easily test both the *DarkRISCV* and *picorv32* in the same cache, memory and IO sub-systems, in order to make possible select the core according to the desired features, for example, use the *DarkRISCV* for more performance or *picorv32* for more features.

 About the software, the most complex issue is make the memory design match